liujiandu/RPi-DeviceHive-Tutorial-Python/README.md

 =================
 <ol>
 <li>Login to the DeviceHive administrative console.
 Go to the Users tab and create new user of the Client role.
 Click on the Networks button for this user and grant access to the your device network.</li>
 <li>Now, it’s time for the actual client app.
 Let’s use JavaScript.
 The client sample code to match your installation of playground.
-For example go to ~/examples/RasPiClient of the JavaScript repository.</li>
+For example go to ~/examples/RasPiClient.</li>
 <li>Open index.html file.
 Find the line where new DeviceHive instance is created and insert your assigned DeviceHive service URL; login and password of the client user you created on step 1.
 As a result, it should look like the following:</li>
 <pre class="code-text-only" style="display: none;">
 <code>var deviceHive = new DeviceHive("http://yourinstance.pg.devicehive.com/api", "myclientuser", "mypassword");</code>